-All Academies of the BFLPT will operate using the same selection principles.
+All schools/UTC of the BFLPT will operate using the same selection principles.
 The following areas they should consider are:

 - Attitude to Learning grades;

-- Overall Behaviour;
+- Overall behaviour;

 - Commitment to the subject;

 - Commitment to the Trust's values

-This list is not exhaustive and the Headteacher/Principal/CEO has the right to refuse or remove any student from the visit.
+This list is not exhaustive and the Headteacher/Principal has the right to refuse or remove any student from the visit.